samuelvi/spreadsheet-translator-core/README.md

 Symfony Demos:

 - <a href="https://github.com/samuelvi/translator-symfony-demo-local-file-to-php">Symfony Demo.
 Takes a local file and creates translation files per locale in php format</a>
-- <a href="https://github.com/samuelvi/translator-symfony-demo-google-to-yml">Symfony Demo.
+- <a href="https://github.com/samuelvi/translator-symfony-demo-google-drive-provider-yml-exporter">Symfony Demo.
 Takes a google drive spreadsheet and creates translation files per locale in yml format</a>
+- <a href="https://github.com/samuelvi/translator-symfony-demo-google-auth-to-php">Symfony Demo.
+Takes an **authenticated** google drive spreadsheet and creates translation files per locale in php format</a>
+- <a href="https://github.com/samuelvi/translator-symfony-demo-onedrive-to-xliff/">Symfony Demo.
+Takes a microsoft one drive spreadsheet and creates translation files per locale in xliff format</a>

 Exporters: